mrBigJS/d3-simpleCharts/readme.txt

 = Is it possible to embed a single chart to some exact position of post / page? =

-Not yet: generating the container for a graph dynamically is not so easy task for PHP & WordPress environment (without binding this to other external frameworks, like JQuery, etc).

-Sorry - give us a good suggestion to solve it and we do this at the next version.

-Now, since all shortcode processing happens at first of WP post (/page) the graphs are also printing out at the top of post, too.

-This could change in future's versions - stay tuned in !
+YES, you can now use 2 different methods to do this:

+* Before calling shortcode [simpleChart] manually write (in WP's HTML mode) chart's placeholder(s) (often, DIV or SPAN tags in HTML).
+Take a look 'chartid' option on manual.
+* Generating bare chart directly from JavaScript function simpleChart() and letting it create placeholder automatically.

-= How can I develope my fancy XYZ or ABC around this code and get it included inside this package, too? =
+= How can I develope my own fancy XYZ or ABC around this code and get it included, too? =

 We encourage open collaborative development for programmers (by GitHub) over here:

 [d3-simpleCharts on GitHub](https://github.com/mrBigJS/d3-simpleCharts "Join in and fork this code even better to anyone.")

-= So, there is no user manual at all for this WordPress plugin, huh? =
+= So, there is no user manual at all for this WordPress plugin inside download, huh? =

-User online manual & reference is building up gradually on GitHub's Wiki over here:
+Online manual & reference is building up gradually on GitHub's Wiki over here:

 [d3-simpleCharts - user's manual & reference of all functions](https://github.com/mrBigJS/d3-simpleCharts/wiki/Introduction)

-Also, we recommend on windows to use [TortoisesSVN](http://tortoisesvn.tigris.org/) client together with GitHub.
+Also, we recommend (on Windows) to use [TortoisesSVN](http://tortoisesvn.tigris.org/) client together with GitHub.
 It really takes the pain away from learning Git.
 Here is [a nice tutorial](http://techlunatic.com/2011/09/how-to-submit-your-first-plugin-to-wordpress-ultimate-guide/) about its use.

 *Very Good Further Links*